cceh/ntg/doc_src/install.rst

 Application server
 ==================

 1. Configure the global settings for the application server.
-This concerns the user management database that holds user credentials and has to send confirmation mails.
+This configures the user management database that holds user credentials and the sending of confirmation mails.

    Login as user *ntg* and edit (or create) your :file:`server/instance/_global.conf`